Link Search Menu Expand Document

 Example

-We present in the following an example based on the dataset iris and a Decision Tree as ML model.
-You should take a look to the Generating Model page if you need more information about the Learning module.
+We present below an example based on the iris dataset and a Decision Tree as ML model.
+You should take a look at the Generating Model page if you need more information about the Learning module.

 print("instance:", instance)